 The shift to electric transportation is quickly characterized by the on-going success of electric vehicles, which in many ways are symbols of the transition to a cleaner, decarbonized future.
 But transportation by land, is just one part of the transport triad of land, air and sea – all of which must, ultimately, be decarbonized.

-The electrification of maritime and air sectors is presently many years behind the electric vehicle (EV) transition.
+The electrification of marine and air sectors is presently many years behind the electric vehicle (EV) transition.
 In large part this is because aircraft and ships are simply much larger systems, requiring far greater amounts of energy and power than automobiles, trucks or buses.

 The situation presents challenges to electrification of these sectors by today’s technology.
 While vehicles can be ably powered by Li-ion batteries at competitive costs, the same is not true for most commercial aircraft or ships.
-Still, there are signs of progress, many of which are found in taking a closer look at the maritime industry.
+Still, there are signs of progress, many of which are found in taking a closer look at the marine industry.

 The decarbonization of shipping sector is urgently needed.
 Albeit supporting some 90% of global trade, according to the International Energy Agency (IEA) shipping accounts for around 2% of global carbon dioxide emissions; an amount greater than international aviation.

 The IEA note: “Even with all policy measures currently in place and proposed, CO2 emissions from international shipping are projected to be 50% higher in 2040 than they were in 2008.”